Instrument of Government (1809)

 Hans Järta, the principal author of the Instrument of Government.

 The 1809 Instrument of Government (1809 års regeringsform), adopted on 6 June 1809 by the Riksdag of the Estates and King Charles XIII, was the constitution of the Kingdom of Sweden from 1809 to the end of 1974.
 It came about as a result of the Coup of 1809, in which King Gustav IV Adolf was deposed.
-The promulgation of the constitution marks the point at which Sweden transitioned from the absolute monarchy of the Gustavian era (established by a previous coup in 1772) into a stable, constitutional monarchy adhering to the rule of law and significant civil liberties.
+The promulgation of the constitution marks the point at which Sweden transitioned from the absolute monarchy of the Gustavian era (established by a previous coup in 1772) into a stable, constitutional monarchy adhering to the rule of law and significant civil liberties, specifically through its 16th paragraph.

-Initially the Instrument only curtailed the powers of the king, who retained a significant role in politics, but over time the crown's powers were reduced still further by convention as Sweden developed into a full democracy.
+Initially the Instrument only curtailed the powers of the king, who retained a significant executive (and some legislative) powers and a central role in politics, but over time this role was reduced still further by convention as Sweden developed into a full democracy around 1917-1920.
+After this point, executive power was exercised through the cabinet, which was responsible to parliament, and separation of powers effectively replaced by parliamentarianism.
+In practice, this trend had been established since the replacing of the Riksdag of the Estates with a bicameral legislature (based on the United States Congress) in 1866.

-The 1809 Instrument was finally replaced altogether by the Instrument of Government of 1974, which formally enshrined democracy and the will and equality of the people, exercised through a unicameral parliament.
+The 1809 Instrument, with its significant revisions and conventions was finally replaced by the Instrument of Government of 1974, which formally enshrined representative democracy and popular sovereignty, exercised through a unicameral parliament.
+It remains, however, the longest lasting constitutional framework in Swedish history.